 This sushi joint has no written menu, so it is best to go with their omakase (recommended) set.

-The quality is excellent and they give you the option to replace any sushi you might not want to eat because you dislike it or because you have environmental concerns (think eel and bluefin tuna, which are both endangered).
+The quality is excellent and they give you the option to replace any sushi you might not want to eat because you dislike it or because you have environmental concerns (think eel and other fish that are threatened).
 They speak a bit of English and some Chinese and are very accommodating to foreign visitors.
-It is worth the price tag of between ¥4,000–¥4,500 for a full set including soup.
+It is worth the price tag of ¥4,000–¥4,500 for a full set including soup.

 What is there to do near Toyosu Fish Market?

 Word is the fish market complex will be expanded to include more tourist-oriented stuff in the future, like a hotel and hot spring.
-And in 2022, a shopping street called Senkyaku Banrai is due to open across the road, as a project to make the area more lively and “give back” to the community.
+And in the near future, a shopping street called Senkyaku Banrai is due to open across the road, as a project to make the area more lively and “give back” to the community.

-The inner part of Tsukiji Fish Market closed for a couple of reasons: its facilities were old (it opened in 1935), and the layout inefficient.
-The government says this was hurting the market’s “image”, in addition to causing health and food safety concerns.
+The “inner” part of Tsukiji Market (the wholesale market) closed for a couple of reasons: its facilities were old (it opened in 1935), and the layout inefficient.
+The government says this was hurting the market’s “image,” in addition to causing health and food safety concerns.
 Tsukiji attracted more than 40,000 visitors daily, so the latter concerns make sense.
 The soaring temperatures of summer highlighted the challenges, with the aging aircon units at Tsukiji at times unable to beat the heat.

-But another big reason (and perhaps the main reason) for the move is that Tsukiji Market is currently sitting on prime real estate.
-There’s been all sorts of talk about having the site operate as a temporary bus terminal during the 2021 Tokyo Olympics, and then be redeveloped into a sports stadium and retail shops.
+But another big reason (and perhaps the main reason) for the move is that Tsukiji Market was currently sitting on prime real estate.
+There’s been all sorts of talk about having the site redeveloped into a sports stadium and retail shops.
 There’ve also been rumblings about relocating the famous fish market back to Tsukiji by 2025, with an added food theme park.
 The state-of-the-art Toyosu facility would then become a distribution center.
 Keep in mind, though, that no redevelopment plans have been 100% confirmed yet.
 We’ll update you when we know more.

-Note that the Tsukiji outer market, a collection of hundreds of shops and eateries selling everything from fresh seafood to cooking equipment, adjacent to the old inner market area, is not going anywhere.
-You can—and should—still visit it, ideally as part of a guided Tsukiji tour.
+Note that Tsukiji outer market, a collection of hundreds of shops and eateries selling everything from fresh seafood to cooking equipment, adjacent to the old inner market area, is not going anywhere.
+You can — and should — still visit it, ideally as part of a guided Tsukiji tour.
 You might also be interested in exploring a few awesome Tsukiji alternatives.

 How do I get from Toyosu Fish Market to Tsukiji?

-Relocating from Tsukiji to the Toyosu Fish Market cost a lot of clams
+Relocating from Tsukiji to Toyosu cost a lot of clams

 (Clams, fish market … get it?
 You got it.)